Betty Merrick, MSc in Integrative Counselling & Psychotherapy, Registered MBACP

 The client groups I work with:

 I warmly welcome all clients, both men and women, and from all age groups, from any ethnic or religious background.
 I offer individual and couples counselling.
-As the lead counsellor in a large secondary school, I worked with many teenagers and I continue to enjoy work with children and young people.
+As the lead counsellor in a large secondary school, I have worked with many children and teenagers.
 The premises I use are wheelchair-accessible.

 A little bit about my professional background before coming into counselling: